 Noosa is Queensland’s most popular beach town on the Sunshine Coast in Australia.
 The town has some of the best beaches on the east coast where you can’t find anywhere else.
 And it has a national park with amazing hiking trails, scenic viewpoints, and rock pools.

 With a relaxing and laidback beach vibe, Noosa is the perfect spot for a Brisbane day trip.
 Plus, one of the highlights is the famous Fairy Pools in Noosa.
 These natural rock pools can be found in Noosa National Park.
 Want to know more about this natural phenomenon?
 Keep reading!

-Before you travel to Noosa, take a look at my list of 17 things you need to know before travelling to Australia.
-I included information about Australia including applying for ETA, transportation, money and accommodation.
+Before you search for fairy pools in Noosa Heads, take a look at my list of 17 things you need to know before travelling to Australia.
+I included information about Australia, including applying for ETA, transportation, money and accommodation.

 Here is some more information to keep in mind when you are planning your trip to Noosa:

 - Noosa Heads is a favourite holiday destination for locals, especially for families.
 It is one of the safest and family-friendly travel destinations.